Gluten-Free Oatmeal Scotchies (Butterscotch Oatmeal Cookies)

 - Gluten-Free Flour.
 To keep things simple, I use a good-quality measure-for-measure flour (we like this one from King Arthur Baking best!)
 If you use another blend, be sure that it contains xanthan gum.

 - Gluten-Free Rolled Oats.
 I’ve made gluten-free oatmeal butterscotch cookies with rolled oats and quick oats and honestly, either will work just great in this recipe.
-My husband loves the look & texture of the thicker rolled oats, so that’s what I’m using today.

 - Cornstarch.
 A secret trick to give these gluten-free oatmeal scotchies a little extra chewiness & softness.